lmstewart88/python-actions-lab/README.md

         app-name: ${{ steps.deploy.outputs.hostName }}
         package: ${{ env.AZURE_WEBAPP_PACKAGE_PATH }}

-We fetch the app service name from the deploy Bicep job output (the same output we used to contruct our URL) and then set the package path using an environment variable.
+We fetch the app service name from the deploy Bicep job output (the same output we used to construct our URL) and then set the package path using an environment variable.

 ### Task 1 - Expand workflow
 In GitHub browse to '.github/workflows' and open 'main.yml'.
 Replace all the code with the contents below.